menandmice/micetro_docs/guides/user-manual/rest_api.rst

 Creation, Modification, and Deletion Arguments
 """"""""""""""""""""""""""""""""""""""""""""""
-Creating, modifying and deleting resources require the use of other HTTP verbs, such as POST, PUT, and DELETE.
+Creating, modifying and deleting resources require the use of other HTTP methods, such as POST, PUT, and DELETE.
 These operations typically require more information than other API calls, and the data can be passed either in the URL or in the body of the HTTP request.

 For example, to add a DNS record to a zone, you can use the following URL:

 .. code-block::

-   POST http(s)://<micetro.yourdomain.tld>/mmws/api/dnsZones/test.menandmice.com./dnsRecords?dnsRecord={“name”:”restart”, “type”: “A”, “data”: “1.2.3.4”}
+   POST http(s)://<micetro.yourdomain.tld>/mmws/api/dnsZones/test.menandmice.com./dnsRecords?dnsRecord={“name”:”name”, “type”: “A”, “data”: “1.2.3.4”}

 To modify the newly created DNS record, you can use the following URL:

 .. code-block::

-   PUT http(s)://<micetro.yourdomain.tld>/mmws/api/dnsRecords/name.test.menandmice.com./#### Fill in rest of the example ###
+   PUT http(s)://<micetro.yourdomain.tld>/mmws/api/dnsRecords/name.test.menandmice.com./?properties={"data":"2.3.4.5"}

 To delete the DNS record, you can use the following URL: